| State

 are almost universally satisfied with the results of

+their procedure.
 Complications at times did occur, but nearly all could

 be considered minor and usually resolved with time.